Apollo 7 astronaut Walter Cunningham dead at 90

 “We never even knew that there were astronauts when I was growing up,” Cunningham told The Spokesman-Review.

-After NASA, Cunningham went on to work in engineering, business and investing, and became a public speaker and radio host.
+After retiring from NASA in 1971, Cunningham worked in engineering, business and investing, and became a public speaker and radio host.
 He wrote a memoir about his career and time as an astronaut, “The All-American Boys.”
+He also expressed skepticism in his later years about human activity contributing to climate change, bucking the scientific consensus in writing and public talks, while acknowledging that he was not a climate scientist.

 Although Cunningham never crewed another space mission after Apollo 7, he remained a proponent of space exploration.
 He told the Spokane, Washington, paper last year, “I think that humans need to continue expanding and pushing out the levels at which they’re surviving in space.”

-Cunningham is survived by his wife, his sister Cathy Cunningham, and his children Brian and Kimberly.
+Cunningham is survived by his wife Dot, his sister Cathy Cunningham, and his children Brian and Kimberly.
+In a statement, Cunningham’s family said, “the world has lost another true hero, and we will miss him dearly.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.